FractalizeR/phpImageBatch/phar/README.markdown

 What is this?
 ---------------------------------------

-This directory contains phpLogoStamp phar archive files.
+This directory contains phpImageBatch phar archive files.
 Phars are self-sufficient and contain all the library files in it.
 You can use them alone without anything else.

 The only difference between three of them is compression.